-In simple terms, Health can be defined as free from all diseases and infections.
+In simple terms, Health can be defined as being free from all diseases and infections.
 According to the World Health Organization (WHO), health is not only the absence of disease or illness.
-It is a state of an active and energetic condition including the physical, mental, and social well being.
-A balanced diet and regular exercise play an important role in maintaining a good health of an individual.
+It is a state of an active and energetic condition, including physical, mental, and social well-being.
+A balanced diet and regular exercise play an important role in maintaining the good health of an individual.
 There are many factors which affect health, such as:

-To maintain a good health, an individual should include a healthy and balanced diet, maintain personal hygiene along with regular exercise and other physical activities.
+To maintain good health, an individual should include a healthy and balanced diet and maintain personal hygiene along with regular exercise and other physical activities.
 Everyone should be aware of the different types of diseases and their effects.

 A disease is an abnormal condition affecting a healthy living organism.
 It is broadly divided into infectious and non-infectious.

-Infectious diseases- These diseases are caused by the pathogens, such as bacteria, virus, fungi, parasites and can be easily transmitted from one person to another, hence it is also known as a contagious or communicable disease.
-Common Cold, Tuberculosis, flu, ringworm, malaria are some examples of infectious diseases.
+Infectious diseases- These diseases are caused by the pathogens, such as bacteria, viruses, fungi, and parasites and can be easily transmitted from one person to another; hence it is also known as a contagious or communicable disease.
+Common Cold, Tuberculosis, flu, ringworm, and malaria are some examples of infectious diseases.

-Non-infectious diseases- Diseases which cannot be transmitted from one person to another are called non-infectious disease, it is also known as a noncommunicable disease.
-These diseases can be either caused by genetic disorders, unhealthy diets, lack of physical activity, excessive use of tobacco, drugs or alcohol and few environmental factors.
+Non-infectious diseases- Diseases which cannot be transmitted from one person to another are called non-infectious disease, it is also known as non-communicable disease.
+These diseases can be either caused by genetic disorders, unhealthy diets, lack of physical activity and a few environmental factors.

 - A pathogenic bacterium known as Salmonella typhi is known to cause typhoid in humans.
-This fever can be confirmed by Widal test
+This fever can be confirmed by the Widal test.

-- Rhinovirus, a group of virus, is known to cause one of the most of infectious ailments in humans, cold.
+- Rhinovirus, a group of viruses, is known to cause one of the most infectious ailments in humans, cold.

-- Plasmodium, a small protozoan causes malaria.
-Another protozoan, Entamoeba histolytica causing amoebiasis (amoebic dysentery)
+- Plasmodium, a small protozoan, causes malaria.
+Another protozoan, Entamoeba histolytica, causes amoebiasis (amoebic dysentery).

-Immunity is defined as the ability of the body to protect, defend and fight against invading pathogens like bacteria, virus, and other foreign bodies and toxic substances.
+Immunity is defined as the ability of the body to protect, defend and fight against invading pathogens like bacteria, viruses, and other foreign bodies and toxic substances.
 There are two types of immunity.

-- Innate immunity – non specific defence type of immunity present at the time of birth achieved by the provision of 4 barrier types – the physical barrier, physiological barrier, cellular barriers, cytokine barrier
+- Innate immunity – non-specific defence type of immunity present at the time of birth achieved by the provision of 4 barrier types – the physical barrier, physiological barrier, cellular barrier, and cytokine barrier.

 Active and Passive Immunity